arahi7860/node-npm-intro/README.md

 ## Turn & Talk (5 min, 0:10)

-With a person next to you, spend a 2-3 minutes talking about what a server does.
-Please feel free to search on the web.
+With a person next to you, spend 2-3 minutes talking about what a server does, or what things you associate with the server.
+Please feel free to search on the web, if you feel like don't.

 Afterwards, we'll share and discuss how this relates to full stack web development.